-Procedures, Hearings, and Appeals of Expulsions: A recommendation for expulsion will be confirmed by the school level Assistant Superintendent.
-The Assistant Superintendent may require an additional conference with the parent or guardian before confirming a recommendation for expulsion.
+Procedures, Hearings, and Appeals of Expulsions: A recommendation for expulsion will be confirmed by the school level-Assistant SuperintendentExecutive Director.
+The Executive Director.
+Assistant Superintendent may require an additional conference with the parent or guardian before confirming a recommendation for expulsion.

-A parent or guardian will be advised of the date and time for a hearing before the Hearing Officer, as provided below.
-The student and his/her parent or guardian will attend the hearing before the Hearing Officer.
+A parent or guardian will be advised of the date and time for a hearing before the Hearing Officer-or the Aiken County Board of Education, as provided below.
+The student and his/her parent or guardian will attend the appeal hearing before the Hearing Officer.
 Such initial hearing shall take place within fifteen (15) days of the date of the written notification of expulsion, unless waived in writing by the parent or student, either completely or for a later date.
-If the parent or guardian fails to attend the hearing designated, the expulsion recommendation will be forwarded to the Board of Education for ratification.
-In any hearing, the Hearing Officer, after reviewing the student's previous record, and in light of extenuating circumstances, may consider consequences other than expulsion and impose various conditions.
+If the parent or guardian refuses to appeal or fails to attend the hearing designated, the expulsion recommendation will be forwarded to the Board of Education for ratification.
+In any appeal hearing, the Hearing Officer, after reviewing the student's previous record, and in light of extenuating circumstances, may consider consequences other than expulsion and impose various conditions.
+In such instances the Hearing Officer's decision will be final.